XeSoft/ValiData/README.md

 ## Extending

 Simply define your own Ensure module in your project.
 Any functions you put there will be added to ValiData's Ensure functions.
-Make sure that the result of your Ensure function's error case returns a list of Errors so it can be easily combined with other errors.
+Make sure that your Ensure function's error case returns a list of Errors, so it can be easily combined with other errors.

 ```fsharp
 module Ensure =